OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_645.rst

 - `Fix DockerHub downloader to handle images that are missing the latest tag like RockyLinux <https://github.com/OpenNebula/one/issues/6196>`__.
 - `Fix error management for DockerHub downloader on multiple steps of the import process <https://github.com/OpenNebula/one/issues/6197>`__.
 - `Fix Sunstone server crashes on login with remote auth enabled <https://github.com/OpenNebula/one/issues/6339>`__.
+- `Fixed log rotation.
+Previously, OpenNebula would open log files and truncate them, relying on logrotate to save the previous content.
+This could lead to missing logs.
+Now, log files are only appended, also logrotate configs have been adjusted. <https://github.com/OpenNebula/one/issues/6034>`__.